Blockstream/satellite/doc/hardware.md

 overlapping coverage from satellites.
 This feature enables greater redundancy, higher bitrate, and faster sync times.

-<sup>4</sup> The demodulator can feed the data stream received over satellite to
+<sup>4</sup> The receiver can feed the data stream received over satellite to
 multiple hosts at the same time.
-The demodulator decodes multicast-addressed packets sent over DVB-S2 and relays the multicast packets to multiple hosts listening for them in the network.
+The receiver decodes multicast-addressed packets sent over DVB-S2 and relays the multicast packets to multiple hosts listening for them in the network.